 According to the most recent surveys undertaken by Section: Informal Settlements and independent service providers, the population of informal settlement dwellers is approximately 19 710 residents.
-This is approximately one-sixth (1/6) of the municipal population of approximately 153 000 residents (Census 2011).
+This is approximately one-sixth (1/6) of the municipal population of approximately 153 000 residents (Census 2011) (refer to figure 1 below).